AntoanYosifov/BrainDissecting-SSR-version/README.md

 4. **Run the Application**

-Using Gradle:
+- Using Gradle:
 bash:
 ./gradlew bootRun

-Alternatively, open the project in IntelliJ IDEA and run the BrainDissectingSsrVersionApplication class.
+- Alternatively, open the project in IntelliJ IDEA and run the BrainDissectingSsrVersionApplication class.

 5. **Access the application**

 Open your browser and navigate to: http://localhost:8080

+---

-**Testing the Application**
+###Testing the Application

 The project includes integration and unit tests.

 To run the tests, execute: